-- Custom hired operations When a crop enterprise is produced using custom hired operations, for either a portion or all operations, adjust allocation factor accordingly.
-Use judgment when making this change.
-For crop enterprises that are custom harvested, the recommendation is to reduce the default allocation by 50%.
+- Custom hired operations When a crop is produced using custom hired operations, for either a portion or all operations, adjust allocation factor accordingly.
+Use judgment.
+For crop enterprises that are custom harvested recommend reducing the default allocation by 50%.
 Custom work enterprises (included in Crop Enterprise Analysis) should not have real estate taxes or long-term interest expenses allocated to them.
-Updated recommendation is to enter custom work acres as rented acres in the analysis. - Review special sorts, previous crops, and crop production practices and make changes where appropriate. - Analyze Cover Crops using the new methodology described in this manual.
+Enter custom work acres as rented acres in the analysis (zero land rent expense is acceptable here). - Review special sorts, tillage system, previous crops, and crop production practices and make changes where appropriate. - Analyze Cover Crops using the new methodology described in this manual.